Campus Police and Emergency Numbers

 Anyone who operates a motor vehicle on campus must comply with all Texas traffic laws as reflected in the Texas Transportation Code and all San Jacinto College Traffic Rules and Regulations.
 Traffic laws and parking regulations are enforced 24 hours a day, seven days a week.
 The College’s traffic rules and regulations are available at the College Police webpage.

-Security or police escorts often are available for members of the College community who occasionally desire additional security while walking in the evening or at other times.
+Police escorts are available for members of the College community who occasionally desire additional security while walking to and from their vehicles.
 This service is provided on a first-come, first-served basis as officers are available, and there may be delays during peak times and certain College activities.
-Individuals who have a regular or recurring need for security are encouraged to meet with the College Police Department to discuss the individual’s specific needs.
+Individuals who have a regular or recurring need for security are encouraged to meet with the College Police Department to discuss their individual needs.
 The College is unable to guarantee regular service.

 Notary Services